RecordsKeeper/multichain/docs/source/miningwindows.rst

     Control Panel > System and Security > Windows Defender Firewall > Advanced Settings

-And add Outbound rules by following these steps:
+And add Outbound Rules by following these steps:

-**Step 1:** First select the Rule type, as you have to create a rule for allowing the network port so select Port here and then press Next:
+**Step 1:** First select the rule type.
+As you have to create a rule for allowing the network port, select Port here and then press Next:

 .. image:: _static/Step1Outbound.png
    :align: center

-**Step 2:** Specify the port address of the RecordsKeeper Blockchain to which you are allowing access, for Testnet type 8379 and to open ports for Mainnet type 7895 in the textbox and then click on Next:
+**Step 2:** Specify the port address of the RecordsKeeper blockchain to which you are allowing access, for Testnet type 8379 and to open ports for Mainnet type 7895 in the textbox, and then click on Next:

 .. image:: _static/Step2Outbound.png
    :align: center